senatoregiorgio/client-side_bbb_recordings_exporter/README.md

-# BigBlueButton recordings client-side exporter
+# Client-side BigBlueButton recordings exporter

 This Python script allows you to download BigBlueButton recordings as `.mp4` videos, knowning just the URLs through which the recordings are publicly accessible.